timjbray/jekyll-now/_posts/2019-04-10-Starting-an-engineering-culture.md

 title: Starting and Engineering culture
 ---

-Over the past year I've been lucky enough to start a company and build a range of products from scratch.
-While I've done this now a few times, my previous and most recent role was at the other end of the spectrum - with a mature company and products.
+Over the past year I've been lucky enough to co-found a startup and build a range of products from scratch.
+While I've built many products from scratch, my previous and most recent role was at the other end of the spectrum - with a mature company and products.

 ![image]({{ site.baseurl }}/images/sushobhan-badhai-372964-unsplash-2.jpg)
 *Photo by Sushobhan Badhai on Unsplash*

 It's given me a great opportunity to think about what's important to do when starting out.
-What decisions you can do early that will pay off later.
-What I've seen worked well, what didn't work as well or wished we did differently.
+What decisions you can do early that will pay off later, what I've seen worked well, what didn't work as well or wished we'd done differently.

-There are a range of obvious decisions which I won't touch on - eg. modern architectures, platforms, CI/CD, monitoring, analytics etc. Instead, will try to cover some less obvious decisions.
+There are a range of obvious decisions which I won't touch on - eg. lean/agile processes, modern architectures, platforms, CI/CD, monitoring, analytics etc. Instead, will try to cover some less obvious decisions.

 1. Table of contents
 {:toc}

 ## Conscious trade-offs

 Should you write comprehensive unit tests for all code?
-Even if it is experimentation and prototyping?
+Even if it is experimentation or prototyping and might not be released?

 When should you worry about scaling?
 Does performance matter when you don't know what load to expect?